palacms/palacms/README.md

 ### New in V3

-- **Self-hosting with PocketBase** - Run PalaCMS on your own infrastructure with PocketBase as the backend
+- **Self-hosting with PocketBase** - Run Pala on your own infrastructure with PocketBase as the backend
 - **Custom Page Types** - Create flexible content types for different kinds of pages
 - **Dynamic Content Fields** - Site fields, page fields, and relational content that updates across pages
 - **Block/Starter Library** - Reusable components and starter templates